shekarramaswamy4/me/README.md

-# me
-Pure HTML / CSS portfolio website.
+# me Pure HTML / CSS portfolio website.
 Meant to give a high overview of what I'm up to!
-Can be used as a template for other people's as well.